Abu Quhafa: Conversion

 In January 630 Abu Quhafa heard that Muhammad's army was on the way to Mecca.
 He asked his young daughter to lead him to Mount Abu Qubays, and there he asked her what she could see.
 She told him, "A mass of black."
 He said they were the cavalry.
 His daughter added that she could see a man running up and down in front of them, and he said that this was the army adjutant.
 Then his daughter announced that "the black mass had spread."
 Abu Quhafa told her that the cavalry had been released so they must go home quickly.
 However, they met the army before they could reach their house, and a mounted warrior tore off his daughter's silver necklace.
 No other violence was done to them, for the conquest of Mecca was almost bloodless.

 Abu Bakr sought out his father and led him to the mosque.
 Muhammad greeted them with the words: "Why did you not leave the old man in his house so that I could come to him there?"
 But Abu Bakr replied that this way was more fitting.
 Muhammad sat Abu Quhafa down, and asked him to accept Islam, and he did so."
 Abu Quhafa had white hair, so Muhammad told them to dye it.
 Abu Bakr then appealed to the army for the return of his sister’s necklace, but nobody admitted to taking it, so the family had to accept that, "There is not much honesty among people nowadays."

 Death

+According to Shia Islamic tradition, Abu Quhafa questioned his son Abu Bakr's succession to Muhammad as the first caliph.
+Abu Quhafa is said to have sent a letter to Abu Bakr saying that "Leave the matter [caliphate] to its rightful owner [Ali acc. to Shia]".
+This version is rejected by Sunnis as unauthentic.

 It is said that when Abu Bakr died in Medina in August 634, Mecca was convulsed by an earthquake.
 Abu Quhafa asked, "What is that?" and was told that his son was dead.
 He replied, "It is a terrible calamity.
 Who has arisen in authority after him?"
 On being advised that Umar was now Caliph, he said, "He was his companion," implying approval.
 Abu Quhafa returned his inheritance from his son to his grandson.

 Abu Quhafa died only a few months later, in March 635, "at the age of 97."
-This age was calculated in lunar years; by the solar calendar, he would have been only 94 or 95.
+This age was calculated in lunar years; by the solar calendar, he would have been 94 or 95.